brianach/eol_checker/README.md

 ![codespace Button](media/codespace.png)

-- Read the requirements.txt which nomally tell you what modules you need to install.
+- Read the requirements.txt which will normally tell you what modules you need to install.
 As you are cloning a workspace most of these will already be installed.
 You will need to manually install the following modules using *pip3 install* followed by the module name in your terminal window.

     1. readchar
     2. gspread